open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

         .setAttribute(
             AttributeKey.doubleArrayKey("come.acme.double-array-key"), Arrays.asList(1.1, 2.2))
         .setAllAttributes(WIDGET_RED_CIRCLE)
-        // Optionally explicitly set the context used to correlate with spans.
-If omitted,
+        // Uncomment to optionally explicitly set the context used to correlate with spans.
+If
-        // Context.current() is used.
+        // omitted, Context.current() is used.
         // .setContext(context)
         // Emit the log record
         .emit();